 Once you get to this point, your itinerary should be complete and detailed.
 To test yourself you can start with a simple itinerary, maybe just a short trip to get familiar with the various steps.
 Once you discover the benefits you will never go back.

 Before leaving, for the trip to be a success there are still a couple of things to consider.

 Never leave without insurance.
 Especially if you have children, but also for any mishap, from the cancelled flight to the lost suitcase.
 Insurance will give you a minimum of security and peace of mind.

 There are many different insurance products on the market.
-We use Axa at the moment but I’m considering to try Cover 4 you as it is cheaper but with a good reputation.
-Both of them are good options if you don’t have any pre-medical conditions, and are planning a standard travel, but double check if you are over 70, want to include extreme sports, or will be away over 90 days.
+We use Axa at the moment but I’m considering trying Cover for you as it is cheaper but with a good reputation.
+Both of them are good options if you don’t have any pre-medical conditions, and are planning standard travel, but double-check if you are over 70, want to include extreme sports, or will be away over 90 days.